 Dr. Cox is one of the world’s leading experts on pan-facial filler, frequently speaking on injection technique and safety, and conducting 26 (and counting) clinical trials leading to development of numerous injectables.
-We sat down with her to get the scoop on the past, present and exciting future of filler treatment.
+We sat down with her to get the scoop on the history and future of filler treatment.

 Q: Let’s start by reviewing the basics – what is dermal filler?